Klavionik/jobs-candidates-api/README.md

    browser to see the OpenAPI docs and try out the API.
 4. You can use `$ docker compose run --rm api pytest -v` to run the test suite.

+## The solution
+To put it shortly, in the REST world we are expected to expose our resources via API endpoints for clients to perform HTTP requests on them.
+What you call a resource is up to you and depends on the scope of the problem, but in our case I believe that Jobs and Candidates are resources.

+So here we have 4 endpoints: two for the Job resource and two for the Candidate resource.
+One of each pair simply responds with an entity object and another allows for a filtered search of a corresponding subresource (where "jobs" is a subresource of a candidate and "candidates" is a subresource of a job).
+Scoping information (like the ID of an entity to fetch or filters) is received via path and query parameters, contributing to the addressability of the API.

+Code-wise, everything is pretty simple.
+Route handlers should not be responsible for anything, except for all things HTTP, like validating the request and sending the response.
+There is no business logic in this project, I would say, only some data access logic, which is encapsulated in repositories.
+So the route handlers in `app.api.routes` simply validate the incoming parameters, pass them down to repositories, and respond to clients with some data that has been retrieved via repositories.
+The repositories in `app.repositories` handle all the gritty stuff, issuing correct queries to the database and returning entities from `app.common.entities`, basically serving as a container of entities of a given type.

+I've introduced some small changes to the provided ElasticSearch boilerplate client and made it async.
+I also prefer to strictly typehint my code these days.
+It makes the development a bit slower and sometimes tricky, but allows for a much greater control of the codebase, saving me from a ton of bugs (especially during a big refactoring).
+There was no such requirement, but I made it mandatory to use at least one of the available filters (I guess it just makes sense).

+What would I improve, if I had to develop this API further:
+1. Obviously, there's a need for pagination for the search endpoints.
+2. We probably should create one ES client at the startup and not on every request, so that we can make use of the HTTP connections pool.

 # Intro

 For your next step in the application process at Instaffo we'd like you to do the task given below to be able to further assess your skills and knowledge.